-- Sprinkle 1/4 cup of sugar over strawberries and allow to sit for about 5 minutes to release some of the juices.
+Place strawberries in blender and sprinkle with 1/4 cup of sugar.
+Allow to sit for about 5 minutes to release some of the juices.

-- Once strawberries have sat, add 1 cup of cold water and blend mixture until smooth.
+Add 1 cup of cold water and blend strawberry mixture until smooth.

-- Add 7 cups of water to mixture and whisk together.
+Add remaining 6 cups of water to mixture and whisk together.